+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? each Covered Health Care Service category in this Schedule of Benefits. each Covered Health Care Service category in this Schedule of Benefits.
+Congenital Heart Disea se (CHD) Surgeries Prior Authoriz ation Requirement For Out-of-Network, you ization as soon as the po D) surgery arises. ossibility of a congenital heart ation will open the oppo your intention to have bled in programs that are ou.
 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Network 20% Non-Network 40% Benefits under this section include only the inpatient facility charges for the congenital heart disease (CHD) surgery.
-Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and nonsurgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits .
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non-Network Yes

-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Does the Annual Network Non-Network Deductible Apply?
-Yes Yes Dental Services - Acc ident Only • What Is the Copayment or Coinsurance You Pay?
+Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and non- surgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits .
+Does the Amount You Pay Apply to the Out- of-Pocket Limit?
+Network Yes Non-Network Yes Does the Annual Network Non-Network Deductible Apply?
+Yes Yes Dental Services - Accid ent Only 1 1 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Network 20% Non-Network 40% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non-Network Same as Network Does the Annual Deductible Apply?
+Network 20% Non-Network 40% Does the Amount You Pay Apply to the Out- of-Pocket Limit?
 Network Yes Non-Network Same as Network